Our lovely 13th Century church in the centre of the village

 Services are usually taken by the Rector, the Reverend Stephen Jones, who has been with us for 10 years.
 He is ably assisted by our Lay-Reader, Jenny Wagstaffe.
 This autumn, Stephen celebrated 50 years in the priesthood.
 (Sadly, the Church of England does not award long-service medals!)

 Some years ago, the churches of Wootton, Glympton and Kiddington joined into one Parish.
 The Parochial Church Council is responsible for the financial affairs of the church parish, the maintenance of its churches and for promoting the mission of the church.
-Reverend Stephen is the Chairman and the members of the PCC representing Wootton Church are Jenny Wagstaffe, Anna Shepherd, Rachel McHugh, Nigel Bowles and John Webster, plus the two Churchwardens, Nicholas Tomlinson and Ann Leggett.
-Representing Glympton are Sally Browne (who is also the PCC Secretary), Connie Surtees and Peter Browne (Churchwardens).
-The Kiddington representatives are Jill Thorne (Churchwarden) and Jo Deacon.
+Reverend Stephen is the Chairman and the members of the PCC representing Wootton Church are Jenny Wagstaffe, Anna Shepherd, Nigel Bowles, Ann Leggett (who is also the PCC Secretary) and John Webster, plus the Churchwarden, Nicholas Tomlinson.
+Representing Glympton are Sally Browne, and the Churchwardens Connie Surtees and Peter Browne.
+The Kiddington representatives are Jill Thorne and Jo Deacon (Churchwardens).
 Wootton’s Verger, Jane Scott, helps to look after the church and performs duties during services, particularly weddings and funerals.

 The Parish holds a variety of services each month and whether your preference is The Book of Common Prayer or more informal worship, there is something for everyone.
 Details of services for the current month can be found in “Outreach” and on the church notice-boards.